 How much your downpayment is depends on whether you’re taking out an HDB or a bank loan.

 - HDB loan folks will have to pay 10% of the purchase price using cash and/or CPF.

 - Those taking out bank loans will have to pay a 25% downpayment, of which at least 5% must be in cash and the rest can be paid using CPF.
 Note that those taking bank loans can only use CPF savings within certain limits.

 Your legal fees and stamp duty can be paid using a mixture of cash and CPF.
 The stamp duty rates are as follows:

 Staggered Downpayment Scheme

 Now, all you can do is wait as construction workers labouring under the hot sun scramble to build your flat.
-This stage typically takes 2 to 3 years.
+This stage typically takes a few years.

 At some point, HDB will notify you to say that you can pick up the keys to your unit.
 Hooray!

 Found this article useful?
 Share it with anyone who might need it.